erik-riklund/wow/Backbone/README.md

 }
 ```

+---
 ### Object types

 *Add a description of this section.*

+#### `ChannelOptions`
+Defines the configuration settings for a network channel, specifying its behavior and accessibility.
+- `async?` Indicates whether the channel operates asynchronously.
+  - If `false`, listeners are processed synchronously, ensuring immediate execution.
+  - Defaults to `true` if not specified.
+- `internal?` Determines the accessibility of the channel.
+  - If `true`, the channel is restricted to internal use, allowing only the owning plugin to interact with it.
+  - Defaults to `false` if not specified.

 #### `ItemData`
 Represents a data structure containing detailed information about an item.
 - `id: number` The item's ID.
 - `name: string` The localized name of the item.
 - `link: string` The localized link of the item.